What Is a Finial? Your Guide to Curtain Accessories

 Choosing curtain accessories can be a time-consuming process that requires you to shop around and make many decisions.
 Why waste any more time or effort when it comes to assembling and hanging your curtains?

-Put up your curtains in seconds – without any screws, drills, holes or damage – using Kwik-Hang curtain rod brackets.
-All you have to do is align the brackets to your window trim, tap them in and hang your curtains.
+Put up your curtains in seconds – without any screws, drills, holes or damage – using Kwik-Hang curtain rods, brackets and holdbacks.
+All you have to do is align the brackets to your window trim, tap them in and install your curtains.

-Kwik-Hang curtain rod brackets are available in a variety of colors to match any room or style, making them the perfect base for your curtains and accessories.
+Kwik-Hang curtain rod brackets and holdbacks are available in a variety of colors to match any room or style, making them the perfect base for your curtains and accessories.

-Hang your curtains hassle-free – without compromising style.
-Try Kwik-Hang curtain rod brackets today!
+Hang your curtains hassle-free – try Kwik-Hang curtain rod brackets and holdbacks today!